-On 3rd July a member on Digital Point posted a snippet of code he got when a query for a cached page from a Google datacenter (64.233.183.104) went wrong.
+On 3rd July a member on Digital Point posted a he got when a query for a cached page from a Google datacenter (.104) went wrong.
 The following is rarely seen, Google’s Error Code:

 pacemaker-alarm-delay-in-ms-overall-sum 2341989